-Author has written 52 stories for Beauty and the Beast, Remington Steele, Scarecrow and Mrs. King, Buffy: The Vampire Slayer, Last Starfighter, Charmed, Dragonriders of Pern series, Lois and Clark, and Brainships series.
+Author has written 56 stories for Beauty and the Beast, Remington Steele, Scarecrow and Mrs. King, Buffy: The Vampire Slayer, Last Starfighter, Charmed, Dragonriders of Pern series, Lois and Clark, Brainships series, Bones, and Strange Magic.

 I do have one observation.
 The only difference between a day dreamer and a writer is whether or not you put it down on paper (computer).
 Once you’ve written it down, it’s hard to resist showing it off to someone else (hopefully they will consider you entertaining rather than a pest).
 At that point you are an author even if you only have one other fan/reader.